nweznui/obsidian-notes/camatte - C&C/immanent tendency of capital.md

-The immanent tendency of capital, or "production for production's sake" comes with [[formal subsumption]].
+The immanent tendency of capital, or "production for production's sake" comes with [[formal domination]].
 Produce as much and as many surplus as much as possible without consequence.
 Only becomes adequately realized until the [[real subsumption of labor under capital]].
 One of the cases of appearance of [[relative surplus value]].